ckidney-beans/Journey-into-Coding/content/index.md

 ### The Grand Master Plan

 **Short-term Goal:**
-Become decent with Python—decent enough to write basic to intermediate programs without having to Google "how to print hello world" every time.
+Become decent with [[Python]]—decent enough to write basic to intermediate programs without having to Google "how to print hello world" every time.
 (No judgment if you do this too.)

 **Long-term Goal:**
 Conquer the full stack of web development and design, eventually building this very site from scratch.
-Yes, that means one day this Jekyll/GitHub Pages setup will be replaced by my own creation.
+Yes, that means one day this [[GitHub Pages]] setup will be replaced by my own creation.
 (Future me, if you're reading this and still haven't done it, GET BACK TO WORK.)

 ### My Learning Arsenal

 I'm arming myself with these excellent resources:

-* **Code with Mosh** - Where I nod along confidently until I realize I have no idea what just happened
+* **[[Code with Mosh]]** - Where I nod along confidently until I realize I have no idea what just happened
-* **Code Wars** - Where I experience the full emotional range from "I am a coding genius" to "I should never be allowed near a computer again" in 20-minute intervals
+* **[[Code Wars]]** - Where I experience the full emotional range from "I am a coding genius" to "I should never be allowed near a computer again" in 20-minute intervals
-* **CSS Battle** - Where I discover that moving something 2 pixels to the left takes 47 lines of code and a sacrifice to the styling gods
+* **[[CSS Battle]]** - Where I discover that moving something 2 pixels to the left takes 47 lines of code and a sacrifice to the styling gods
 * **Various documentation sites** - Where I pretend to understand what I'm reading

 ### What You'll Find Here